eliabecardoso/cls-context-wrapper/README.md

 ---
 ### Methods

-- `static getInstance(params?: { name: string; options: defaultObj }): Context`: use to create an singleton instance or get the created instance (params is optional, but it is recommended to pass).
+- `static getInstance(params?: { name: string; options: ObjectRecord }): Context`: use to create an singleton instance or get the created instance (params is optional, but it is recommended to pass).
   - `params?.name: string`: name of the instance namespace context.
   - `params?.options?: object`: options.
-  - `params?.options?.requestId?: object`: requestId config.
+  - `params?.options?.correlationId?: object`: correlationId config.
-  - `params?.options?.requestId?.enable: boolean`: to enable requestId auto set.
+  - `params?.options?.correlationId?.enable: boolean`: to enable correlationId auto set.
 Default: true (if not passed params in the getInstance method in instance).
-  - `params?.options?.requestId?.valuePath: string?`: the path if a requestId already exists in the `req` middleware param, e.g.: 'reqId' or 'headers.reqId'. (only available if middleware method is used).
-If the valuePath is not passed, the `middleware` method will try to fetch from `headers['x-request-id']`or `requestId` (respectively).
+  - `params?.options?.correlationId?.valuePath: string?`: the path if a correlationId already exists in the `req` middleware param, e.g.: 'reqId' or 'headers.reqId'. (only available if middleware method is used).
+If the valuePath is not passed, the `middleware` method will try to fetch from `headers['X-Correlation-ID']`, `headers['X-Request-ID']` or `requestId` (respectively).
 Default value: uuid.v4.

 <br />